DaisyChepyegon/Quick_Rental_Frontend/quick_rental_frontend/README.md

 view the contents of the page

-add Comments
+add Houses

 use the navigation the pages easily

+search location by location

 # Description

-This web application is user to help its users get information about the coffee shop and what they offer at the comfort of their homes.They can get the ingredients,and the names, they can also comment about their experience when they visited the shop
+This web application is user to help its users get information about the rental houses and what they offer at the comfort of their homes.They can get the location and price, they can also add reviews about their experience when they visited they stayed in those houses

 # Challanges

-the major challange i faced was authenticating user login
+the major challange i faced was authenticating user login adding the landloads details
 ---
 # Project Setup Instuctions